 For what is likely the broader base of the fandom now, most of us were too young or not even alive to feel the powerful statement “…I am your father”.
 It’s always been there.
 I think I probably knew he was Luke’s father long before I really grasped what that meant to the story or could even comprehend the details of what story was being shown to me.
 Vader is iconic, and cool, and just a standard bad guy.

 I’m sure the world had speculated a thousand times over that some of the old guard would die in this movie.
-We even thought some of the children of our former heroes and heroins would make an appearance.
-It was written all over the scene as it happened that Kylo Ren was going to kill his father, but it was needed.
+We even thought some of the children, of our former heroes and heroins, would make an appearance.
+It was written all over the scene.
+Kylo Ren was going to kill his father.
+But, it was needed.
 It helped him evolve as a deep character who was being torn apart by these two warring factions of good and evil inside.
 Without a mask to hide behind he plunges that weird red blade through his fathers heart and Han Solo falls away.

-Even after the scene was complete I don’t know that the character was fully awakened.
-One thing I liked about this tale was that Ren is struggling with the lightas opposed to the dark and that is part of the story.
-Stunned by his own actions he is wounded by a bowcaster bolt and struggles to even hold his own against Finn, who is not a Jedi, and Rey who has only just realized she has power.
-The drizzle covered flesh of Kylo Ren’s face as he battles the heroes echoes turmoil.
+One thing I liked about this tale, Ren is struggling with the light, as opposed to the dark.
+Stunned by his own actions he is wounded by a bowcaster bolt.
+Soon after he struggles to even hold his own against Finn, who is not a Jedi, and Rey who has only just realized she has power.
+The snowy drizzle covers Kylo Ren’s face as he battles the heroes and his expressions echoe turmoil.

 When I took my kids to see this movie on Friday they actually gasped when the blade ignited and it was clear that Han Solo was not going to talk his way out of this one.
 My oldest even muttered a shocked statement of disbelief when it was revealed that Kylo Ren was Han Solo and Leia’s son.
 I don’t know what it must have been like to be 12 and hear that Darth Vader was Luke’s father.
 But when I saw my son react to this new revelation and heard the gasp as Han Solo died I feel that this may be what others felt thirty-years prior.
 So that may be the testament to how good the character really is and how he will be perceived thirty-years from now.
 Time will tell.